 You should now be able to open a browser and type in the blog containers address and view your shiny new dockerised blog, or whatever container you started.

 In 5 steps we have created a reverse proxy that we can auto register new containers with SSL.
 And we have proven it by registering our first container.
 Not bad if I do say so myself.

-I've included the links to all the projects throught this post.
+I've included the links to all the projects used throughout this post.
 I did just want to mention docker-compose-letsencrypt-nginx-proxy-companion by Evert Ramos.
 This was very helpful with getting my setup working.
 And while I have modified it a bit for my uses the bulk of credit should go to him.